The Roger Dobson Fund: supporting autoimmune liver disease research

 ‘The fund has supported key researchers who have been able to map pathways through which the immune attack occurs.
 Without its support, many of the discoveries we’ve made would have been impossible.’

-Below left image: Kate Dobson with Dr Sheila Sorby at a spring fundraiser.
-Below right image: Kate's mother, Judy Hooley, selling raffle tickets at a Christmas fundraising event.
+First image below: Kate Dobson with Dr Sheila Sorby at a spring fundraiser.
+Second image below: Kate’s mother, Judy Hooley, selling raffle tickets at a Christmas fundraising event.

 Family and friends have worked hard to raise money for the Roger Dobson Fund in many different ways.
 There are regular events such as coffee mornings and art exhibitions, Christmas fairs and springtime bulb fairs, as well as athletic folk taking on challenges such as marathons and 100 mile cycle rides.
 Often, people simply give in Roger’s memory or ask for donations to the fund in place of gifts at times of celebration.